akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 On the alter, beside a flickering candle, lay a parchment – half-rolled, a seal dangling, only requiring a signature.

 Sir Guy turned around abruptly.
-"So, the king's son is arriving.
+"So, the king’s son is arriving.
 The shadow.
 The scholar."

 Three hired men stood against the wall – rough, scarred, their hands on their sword hilts.
 One muttered to another: "My troth.
-If that's the king's son, we'll hang."
+If that’s the king’s son, we'll hang."
 The other nodded.
 "I'd rather have breath than silver."
 They did not draw, instead inching toward the doorway.

 Godfrey stepped inside.
 "Let them go, de Montfort.
 This is between us."